tazzben/project-based-assessment/README.md

 # Project Based Assessment

-The project based assessment library allows the practitioner to estimate difficulty and ability parameters in using data from rubrics.
+The project based assessment library allows the practitioner to estimate difficulty and ability parameters when using data from rubric rows.

 The library contains the following methods: